ByPaco10/MCSR-Performance/README.md

 - AMD Ryzen 9 9900x.
 - AMD Ryzen 9 9950x (If you somehow fit it into budget).

 Depends on your budget.
-Ryzen 9 is preferred, Ryzen 7 if you can is recommended.
+Ryzen 9 is preferred.

 Motherboard: